-- UD-20 Provide a continuous landscape buffer along both sides of the rail line corridor, outside of the Union Pacific and Chevron easements.
-The minimum width of the landscaped buffer shall be 25 feet if adjacent to a building; and 15 feet if adjacent to a street. - Include landscaping, berming (typically 4 to 5 feet high), and at least one continuous row of trees throughout the area. - This landscape buffer may be located within the Chevron easement if permission, encroachment permits, and maintenance agreements are obtained prior to final approval for a development project.
+- UD-23 Provide a continuous landscape buffer along both sides of the rail line corridor.
+The minimum width of the landscaped buffer shall be 25 feet if adjacent to a building and 15 feet if adjacent to a street. - Include landscaping, berming (at least 3 feet high), and at least one continuous row of trees throughout the area. - This landscape buffer may be located within the UP right-ofway if permission, encroachment permits, and maintenance agreements are obtained prior to final approval for a development project.